 Sufficient certainty, not maximum certainty

 Sufficient certainty is the discipline that prevents this.
 The Decider asks whether the remaining uncertainty is acceptable given what is at stake, given the significance of the assumptions involved, and given the cost of chasing more certainty.
 That judgment cannot be outsourced to a formula.
-It belongs to the Decider because the consequences do too.
+When organisations refuse to work this way, the pattern usually turns into analysis paralysis.

 Deep uncertainty, vulnerability, and context drift